Generalized pentagonal geometries -- II: Block size 3

 {\boldmath $\adfPENT(3,25,9)$}, $d = 12$: {0, 1, 2; 0, 3, 7; 0, 4, 6; 0, 5, 8; 1, 3, 6; 1, 4, 8; 1, 5, 7; 2, 3, 8; 2, 4, 7; 2, 5, 6; 3, 4, 5; 6, 7, 8; 9, 10, 11; 9, 12, 49; 9, 13, 48; 9, 14, 50; 9, 15, 52; 9, 16, 51; 9, 17, 53; 9, 18, 55; 9, 19, 54; 9, 20, 56; 10, 12, 48; 10, 13, 50; 10, 14, 49; 10, 15, 51; 10, 16, 53; 10, 17, 52; 10, 18, 54; 10, 19, 56; 10, 20, 55; 11, 12, 50; 11, 13, 49; 11, 14, 48; 11, 15, 53; 11, 16, 52; 11, 17, 51; 11, 18, 56; 11, 19, 55; 11, 20, 54; 0, 15, 44; 0, 16, 46; 0, 17, 43; 0, 18, 45; 0, 19, 41; 0, 20, 47; 0, 27, 42; 0, 28, 54; 0, 29, 56; 0, 30, 40; 0, 31, 52; 0, 32, 39; 0, 33, 53; 0, 34, 55; 0, 35, 51; 1, 15, 32; 1, 16, 43; 1, 17, 46; 1, 18, 40; 1, 19, 47; 1, 20, 41; 1, 27, 54; 1, 28, 56; 1, 29, 42; 1, 30, 51; 1, 31, 39; 1, 33, 55; 1, 34, 45; 1, 35, 53; 1, 44, 52; 2, 15, 47; 2, 16, 45; 2, 17, 42; 2, 18, 46; 2, 19, 39; 2, 20, 40; 2, 27, 55; 2, 28, 43; 2, 29, 44; 2, 30, 53; 2, 31, 41; 2, 32, 51; 2, 33, 52; 2, 34, 56; 2, 35, 54; 3, 19, 45; 3, 33, 46; 3, 34, 54; 4, 18, 47; 4, 20, 46; 4, 35, 55; 5, 19, 46; 5, 33, 54; 5, 35, 56; 8, 33, 45; 9, 23, 47; 9, 33, 59; 9, 34, 46; 10, 23, 34; 10, 35, 47}.
 The deficiency graph is connected and has girth 4.

 For the others, use Construction~\ref{con:PENT-k-r-w-constructed} with a generalized Petersen graph $\mathrm{GP}((r + 5)/3, 2)$.
-These geometries can be rather large and so details are given in the Appendix. \end{proof} The results of Lemma~\ref{lem:PENT-3-r-9-direct} suggest that given sufficient resources one can create a $\adfPENT(3,r,9)$ for any $r \ge 40$, $r \equiv 1 \adfmod{3}$ using a generalized Petersen graph with $(2r + 10)/3$ vertices.
+These geometries can be rather large and so details are given in the appendix. \end{proof} The results of Lemma~\ref{lem:PENT-3-r-9-direct} suggest that given sufficient resources one can create a $\adfPENT(3,r,9)$ for any $r \ge 40$, $r \equiv 1 \adfmod{3}$ using a generalized Petersen graph with $(2r + 10)/3$ vertices.
 Unfortunately, the problem with hill climbing is that there seems to be no way other than by trial to prove that it will work.
-Consequentially one can perform the construction only a finite number of times.
 There is nothing special about the maximum value, $r = 100$; it is merely where we got fed up with verifying the existence of the geometries.
 If we allow deficiency graphs with more than one component, i.e.\ type D, we can do better.
-First, we require a type C $\adfPENT(3,r,9)$ with $r \equiv 0 \adfmod{3}$. \begin{lemma} There exists a generalized pentagonal geometry $\adfPENT(3,72,9)$ with a connected deficiency graph of girth $4$. \end{lemma}
+First, we require a type-C $\adfPENT(3,r,9)$ with $r \equiv 0 \adfmod{3}$. \begin{lemma} There exists a generalized pentagonal geometry $\adfPENT(3,72,9)$ with a connected deficiency graph of girth $4$. \end{lemma}

 \begin{proof}